mcqueen256/csse3010-debug/README.md

 ![Visual Studio Code with Cortex-Debug Installed](./images/vs-code-screenshot.png)

+This is a modification of (https://github.com/Marus/cortex-debug/).
+All credit goes to the original author.

 Debugging support for ARM Cortex-M Microcontrollers with the following features:

 * Support J-Link, OpenOCD GDB Server